ArthurSonzogni/FTXUI/doc/mainpage.md

    responsive to the size of its container.

 3. **ftxui/component** The module is required if your program needs to respond to user input.
 It defines a set of `ftxui::Component`.
-These components can be utilized to navigate the program by using the arrow keys and interacting with widgets such as the checkbox.
-You can also make you own components.
+These components can be utilized to navigate the program by using the arrow keys *and/or* cursor to interact with widgets including checkbox/inputbox/etc...
+You are also able to create your own custom components.
-   The use can navigates
-   using the arrow keys and interact with widgets like checkbox/inputbox/...
-You can make you own components.

 # screen {#module-screen}